Introduction to Auto Layout

 Okay, that's quite enough for the auto layout theory.
 Now let's see how to define layout constraints in Interface Builder to center the "Hello World" button.

-Main.storyboard of your HelloWorld project (or download it from http://www.appcoda.com/resources/swift3/HelloWorld.zip).
-Before we add the layout constraints to the user interface, let me introduce a handy feature in Xcode 8.
+Main.storyboard of your HelloWorld project (or download it from http://www.appcoda.com/resources/swift4/HelloWorld.zip).
+Before we add the layout constraints to the user interface, let me introduce a handy feature in Xcode.

-Instead of viewing the app UI in simulators, Xcode 8 provides a configuration bar in Interface Builder for developers to live preview the user interface.
+You can test the app UI in simulators to see how it looks in different screen sizes.
+However, Xcode provides a configuration bar in Interface Builder for developers to live preview the user interface.

-By default, Interface Builder is set to preview the UI on iPhone 6s.
+By default, Interface Builder is set to preview the UI on iPhone 8 (4.7-inch).
 To see how your app looks on other devices, click

-The configuration bar is a great feature in Xcode 8.
+The configuration bar is a great feature in Xcode introduced since version 8.
 Take some time to play around with it.

 Now let's continue to talk about auto layout.
 Xcode provides two ways to define auto layout constraints:

 We'll demonstrate both approaches in this chapter.
 First, we begin with the auto layout bar.
-At the bottom-right corner of the Interface Builder editor, you should find four buttons.
+At the bottom-right corner of the Interface Builder editor, you should find 5 buttons.
 These buttons are from the layout bar.
-You can use them to define various types of layout constraints. ￼
+You can use them to define various types of layout constraints and resolve layout issues.

 Each button has its own function: